programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 4. Load the datasets

 Next, the app should load the title list and coordinates list files as dataframes called `title_list` and `coordinates_list` respectively.
-Add the following line to your app.R script, which should be displayed in the top-left panel of RStudio.
-Note that because the working directory is different to your app directory, these commands will only work when you run the app itself.
+Add the following line to your `app.R` script, which should be displayed in the top-left panel of RStudio.
+Note that because the working directory is different from your app directory, these commands will only work when you run the app itself.

 ```
 title_list = read_csv('BritishAndIrishNewspapersTitleList_20191118.csv')